MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-inventory-with-documents.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# Count and Adjust Inventory Using Documents
+# <a name="count-and-adjust-inventory-using-documents" />Count and Adjust Inventory Using Documents

 You can take a physical inventory of your items by using physical inventory order and physical inventory recording documents.
 The **Physical Inventory Order** page is used to organise the complete inventory counting project, for example one per location.
 The **Physical Inventory Recording** page is used to communicate and capture the actual count of items.
 You can create multiple recordings for one order, for example to distribute groups of items to different employees.